DannyKang/CQRS-ESwithAxon/README.md

 ```

 commandGateway 에 4가지 메소드
- - Send(command, CommandCallback) Send command, call CommandCallbackin the method onSuccessor onFailuremethod
+ - Send(command, CommandCallback) : Send command, call CommandCallbackin the method on Successor on Failure Method
- - sendAndWait(command) sends the command, waits for the execution to complete and returns the result
+ - sendAndWait(command) : sends the command, waits for the execution to complete and returns the result
- - sendAndWait(command, timeout, TimeUnit) This is well understood and there is a timeout more than the above
+ - sendAndWait(command, timeout, TimeUnit) :  This is well understood and there is a timeout more than the above
- - Send(command) This method returns one CompletableFuture, without waiting for the command to execute, return immediately.
+ - Send(command) :This method returns one CompletableFuture, without waiting for the command to execute, return immediately.
 The result is obtained by future.

 ### Repository